tracim/tracim/backend/doc/cli.md

                         development.ini)
   -d, --debug_mode      enable tracim log for debug -w, --delete-owned-sharespaces
-                        Delete also owned sharespaces of user -a, --anonymize-if-needed
+                        delete also owned sharespaces of user -a, --anonymize-if-needed
                         anonymizes the user where he cannot be deleted -r, --delete-all-user-revisions